noop-inc/noop-sample-app-covid-19-mobility/server/README.md

 # Noop Full-Stack Sample Application (Server Component)

-The source code included in this directory includes an Express.js Server, which responses to requests from the Client Component, and communicates with the application's DynamoDB resource.
+The source code included in this directory creates an Express.js Server.
+The server responses to requests from the Client Component, and communicates with the application's DynamoDB resource.
 This directory's `Noopfile` passes in environmental variables (`ENV`) from the application's DynamoDB resource to be available during the container's runtime.

 ## Server Noopfile
 ```
 # Defines the name (server) and type (service) of the component.
 COMPONENT server service

 # Specifies the route ('/api/*') available to this component within the application's route table.
-Since the route ends in a '*', any location beginning with '/api/' will be directed to this component.
+Since the route ends with a '*', any location beginning with '/api/' will be directed to this component.
 ROUTE -m GET /api/*

 # Describes a database resource used by the components in this application.
 Hash and Range key settings do not need to be included, since they are already defined within the seedTask's Noopfile.